Includes the lower Cataraqui River

 Fort Henry: This fort was built to protect the naval harbour in Kingston.
 Today’s fort and the four associated Martello towers were built between 1832 and 1837 and are part of the UNESCO World Heritage Site that includes the Rideau Canal.
 The fort seen today replaced a much smaller fort originally built during the War of 1812.
 Fort Henry was garrisoned firstly by British troops and then by Canadian troops until 1891.
 In 1936 the first restoration project was done on the fort and it was opened as a public museum in 1938.
 It remains one of Kingston’s most popular tourist attractions.
 Visit www.forthenry.com for full details.

-Lasalle Causeway: The LaSalle Causeway marks the southern limit of the Rideau Canal.
-The most prominent feature of the causeway is the Strauss trunnion bascule lift bridge, built in 1915-16.
-Paddlers can easily slip under the bridge.
-There is also a channel on the east side for small boats which has a clearance of 4.3 m / 14 ft.
 The earliest bridge in this location may date to 1819 but the first documented bridge dates to 1829, a wooden bridge on masonry piers with a draw bridge at the west end (later replaced by a swing bridge).
-The causeway, opened in 1917, has three bridges, one at each end and the bascule lift bridge in the centre.
+The causeway, opened in 1917, had three bridges up until 2024, one at each end and the bascule lift bridge in the centre.
 The end bridges, originally steel truss bridges, were replaced with concrete beam bridges, the east bridge in 1962 and the west end bridge in 1993.
+The now removed bascule lift bridge will be replaced by PSPC with a new bridge (likely lift or swing) in the fullness of time.

 The LaSalle Causeway is named after René-Robert Cavelier, Sieur de La Salle, a French explorer who oversaw the construction of Fort Frontenac in 1673 (area to the western (downtown) side of the causeway).